 Alastair Savage, violin

-Iain Crawford, bass
+Iain Crawford, double bass

 Euan Drysdale, guitar and piano

 A concert of airs, jigs, strathspey and reels from the Scottish fiddle tradition featuring melodies ancient and modern.